-Main Objectives
+Main Objective

-Through an interactive group activity, learners take a position on a number of environmental issues based on their own personal ethics.
+Through an interactive group activity, learners take a position on several environmental issues based on their own personal ethics.
 They consider the different opinions of their classmates and weigh the importance of factual evidence.
 As learners hear other perspectives and learn new information, they discover that their own views and values may change.